Skip to content

 Check your host-based firewall

-If you are having issues connecting to your nodes and you have a host-based firewall enabled, make sure that you have the proper rules in place to allow traffic to your nodes.
+If you are having issues connecting to your nodes and you have a host-based firewall enabled (that is not managed by Enclave), make sure that you have the proper rules in place to allow traffic to your nodes.

 UFW (Uncomplicated Firewall)